 a) Home treatment/DIY remedies

-- Take plenty of rest by avoiding any activities that worsen the pain or causes a great impact on your feet like running.
+- Take plenty of rest by avoiding any activities that worsen the pain or cause a great impact on your feet like running.
 As you lie down podiatrists suggest you raise your legs at least 6 inches above your heart for 15 minutes in order to improve blood flow.

 - You could also ice your feet daily for about 20 minutes 3 to 4 times either by using an ice pack, ice block or rolling your feet over a cold water bottle.
 Ensure to consult your obstetrician before using ice.

 - Some simple calf and Plantar Fascia stretch 3 to 5 times daily will elongate your heel cord since Plantar Fasciitis is heightened by tight muscles in your feet.

 - Focus on buying shoes and slippers that offer arch support and efficient cushioning.
 This will prevent tiny tears in tissue cells caused by the pressure felt on your heels as you move.
 Heel pads also provide cushioning.